-The most common way for cyber criminals to infiltrate corporate networks is through a business email compromise (BEC).
+The most common way for cybercriminals to infiltrate corporate networks is through a business email compromise (BEC).
 This is a type of scam that targets email accounts of high-level employees related to finance or involved with wire transfer payments, either spoofing or compromising them through keyloggers or phishing attacks.

-In Trend Micro’s survey, 61% of organisations said they could not afford to lose money from a BEC attack.
+In Trend Micro’s survey, 61% of organizations said they could not afford to lose money from a BEC attack.
 However, according to the FBI, global losses due to BEC attacks have continued to rise since December 2016, reaching $12bn earlier this year.

-“To protect against all forms of BPC attacks, business and IT leaders must work together to put cyber security first and avoid potentially devastating losses,” said Ferguson.
+“To protect against all forms of BPC attacks, business and IT leaders must work together to put cybersecurity first and avoid potentially devastating losses,” said Ferguson.

 “Companies need protection beyond perimeter controls, extending to detect unusual activity within processes if attackers breach the network.
-This includes locking down access to mission critical systems, file integrity monitoring and intrusion prevention to stop lateral movement within a network.”
+This includes locking down access to mission-critical systems, file integrity monitoring, and intrusion prevention to stop lateral movement within a network.”

-According to Trend Micro, there are three main types of BPC attacks: diversion, piggybacking and financial manipulation.
+According to Trend Micro, there are three main types of BPC attacks: diversion, piggybacking, and financial manipulation.

 Financial manipulation attacks include those that aim to influence financial outcomes and important business decisions such as acquisitions.
 Attackers do this by introducing malicious variables into a key business system or process.